mastermind1981/dchq-docker-java-example/readme.md

 If the running application becomes resource constrained, a user can to scale out the application to meet the increasing load.
 Moreover, a user can schedule the scale out during business hours and the scale in during weekends for example.

-To scale out the cluster of Tomcat servers from 2 to 4, a user can click on the **Actions** menu of the running application and then select **Scale Out**.
+To scale out the cluster of Tomcat servers from 1 to 2, a user can click on the **Actions** menu of the running application and then select **Scale Out**.
 A user can then specify the new size for the cluster and then click on **Run Now**.

 <figure>
 <img src="screenshots/0-Scale%20Out.png"  />
 </figure>

-We then used the BASH plug-in to update Nginx’s default.conf file so that it’s aware of the new application server added.
+We then used the BASH plug-in to update Apache HTTP Server's httpd.conf file so that it’s aware of the new application server added.
 The BASH script plug-ins can also be scheduled to accommodate use cases like cleaning up logs or updating configurations at defined frequencies.

 To execute a plug-in on a running container, a user can click on the **Actions** menu of the running application and then select **Plug-ins**.
-A user can then select the load balancer (Nginx) container, search for the plug-in that needs to be executed, enable container restart using the toggle button.
-The default argument for this plug-in will dynamically resolve all the container IP’s of the running Tomcat servers and add them as part of the default.conf file.
+A user can then select the load balancer (Apache HTTP Server) container, search for the plug-in that needs to be executed, enable container restart using the toggle button.
+The default argument for this plug-in will dynamically resolve all the container IP’s of the running Tomcat servers and add them as part of the httpd.conf file.

 <figure>
 <img src="screenshots/0-Plug-in%20Update%20Apache%20HTTP%20Server.png"  />